Being an autism parent is not easy. You must take care of yourself, so you can take care of your family.

 “Can you see the light at the end of the tunnel?”

-A question I have been asked over a hundred times throughout the years.
+Is a question I have been asked over a hundred times throughout the years.

 Back in the 90s, we didn’t have much provincial support.
 We did everything on our own with help from a group of parents.
 We brought consultants over from the States and set up home programs, from scratch, with no support nor guidance.
 Sourcing funds, interviewing and contracting professionals, hiring and training support workers, and coordinating meetings, all fell on the shoulders of families.
 We were lucky to have financial support from family and guidance from parents who had walked this path before us, which made things a little less stressful.
 That was the time the poem “Welcome to Holland” by Emily Perl Kingsley was sent to new parents with special needs children, which, in a sense, comforted us.

 Adrian was fully integrated into his elementary school with one-on-one support and an excellent team of teachers and staff worked closely with our home team.
 We felt fortunate that he didn’t display any aggression nor frequent meltdowns.
 The biggest challenge we had was his asynchronous development.
 He could disassemble any remote control but could not answer simple yes/no questions; he was able to label all seven dwarves in “Snow White” but was not able to call his cousin or auntie by name.
 Maintaining his mastered skills while teaching him new skills was very difficult.
 He was a fast learner, in a sense, but would quickly lose them if not maintained.
 He had a non-verbal IQ close to his peers, but a non-testable verbal IQ.
-He understood a lot of things receptively but had difficulties expressing in language.
+He understood a lot of things receptively but had difficulties expressing them in language.
 He had a high IQ but low EQ / SQ.
 All these discrepancies had created a lot of frustration for both Adrian and us.
 Soon, I realized that it is not only in “Holland” I had to learn to survive, but also in different countries at different times.

-It was at this critical time that both of my parents (who were important caretakers for Adrian and support for our family), passed away within two years of each other.
+It was at this critical time that both of my parents (who were important caretakers for Adrian and supports for our family), passed away within two years of each other.
 I had been taking care of my parents and Adrian in the same household.
 The year that my father was in palliative care at home, Adrian graduated from high school.
 I was managing two teams of staff, five from dad’s palliative care and six from Adrian’s home program, writing and checking charts on vitals and data on behaviour daily, running meetings, and coordinating weekly shifts.
 I was running residential care, at home, for two individuals with intensive needs.
 It was not until one day a health nurse looked at me and said,

 “You have to take care of yourself.
-Otherwise, a palliative bed will be waiting for you next to your dad’s bed soon.”
+Otherwise, a palliative bed will be waiting for you next to your dad’s soon.”

 At that point, I realized that I had been neglecting myself for too long.
 I used to have a very balanced life, and overall, a chill and easy-going personality.
-After all these years of putting everything on my shoulder, I had lost track of my well-being.
+After all these years of putting everything on my shoulder, I had lost track of my own well-being.

-- Do something WITHOUT PURPOSE — I spend some time playing on the piano, listening to my favourite music, or watching random drama on TV, or simply just doing nothing.
+Do something WITHOUT PURPOSE — I spend some time playing on the piano, listening to my favourite music, or watching random drama on TV, or simply just doing nothing.

 Besides spending time alone, we came up with the routine of spending time as a family:

-- Spend time as a FAMILY and with EXTENDED FAMILY — when Adrian was young, we used to travel as a family back to Asia to visit our extended family.
+Spend time as a FAMILY and with EXTENDED FAMILY — when Adrian was young, we used to travel as a family back to Asia to visit our extended family.
 I could leave him with his grandparents or aunts and uncles, and they spent great times together.
 As he grew older, plane travel was not an option anymore because of his anxiety, and we moved the annual vacation to local travel (by car).
 Spending time as a family and with extended family where the focus is not on “improving his skills” but instead getting away just to hang out, was a “real break” for all of us where we can enjoy one another while doing silly things together.

-- Spend time ONE-ON-ONE — we deliberately pick a time when we can spend time one-on-one among us: mother and son, father and son, or husband and wife.
+Spend time ONE-ON-ONE — we deliberately pick a time when we can spend time one-on-one among us: mother and son, father and son, or husband and wife.
 It allows us to appreciate each other’s strengths AND weaknesses.

-- Find COMMON INTERESTS — we develop a habit that we will “do things together.”
+Find COMMON INTERESTS — we develop a habit that we will “do things together.”
 Watching a TV show, attending a concert, or even just going to the park.
 Something simple and easy to achieve with the least preparation.

-Remember, happy parents make happy children.
+Remember, happy parents, make happy children.
 Adrian does not only copy behaviours but also emotions.
 He reacts quickly to our emotions.
 We have to remind ourselves to keep calm even when he does something that drives us crazy, like punching holes in the walls, destroying computers, putting stainless steel containers in the microwave, and turning on the washer without detergent at 3 am, etc. To do that, I practice these:

-- ONE THING AT A TIME — Focus on one thing at a time.
+ONE THING AT A TIME — Focus on one thing at a time.
 Praise ourselves if we can achieve one thing a day.
 For example, no meltdowns in one day, go shopping together where lining up is not an issue, or eat out in a restaurant and stay together at the table for an hour.
 Yay!

-- CREATE A SUPPORT NETWORK — It is easier said than done when it comes to controlling your temper.
+CREATE A SUPPORT NETWORK — It is easier said than done when it comes to controlling your temper.
 When I find it too much to deal with, I call up my support network and find relief.
 Interestingly, we often work so hard to set up “circles of friends” for our children and forget about setting up our own circle.
 Not only do we need support from parents and families like us who are going through (or have gone through) the same journey, we also need a more diverse circle of friends.
 It helps us see things from a “fresh eye” and, at the same time, affirms the different decisions we have to make as parents.
 Knowing that you are not alone is crucial.

-- SET REALISTIC GOALS — It’s good to establish long term goals, but don’t forget to set short term goals as well.
+SET REALISTIC GOALS — It’s good to establish long-term goals, but don’t forget to set short-term goals as well.
 It’s also essential to set realistic goals.
 The hope of him being semi-independent when he reaches 40 is a good goal, but him being able to prepare his meals and clean up afterward in the coming year is great as well.
 Or, even setting a goal that he can choose a balanced meal at the end of the month is an important and realistic goal.
 Doing this will give you a chance to celebrate successes more often and be encouraged to keep going.

-- DON’T COMPARE — As parents, we know we should not compare our children, but we know that deep down in our hearts, sometimes it’s challenging not to.
+DON’T COMPARE — As parents, we know we should not compare our children, but we know that deep down in our hearts, sometimes it’s challenging not to.
 Comparing your child to others only does more harm than good.
 Just keep in mind that your child is unique and we are here to help them reach their potential.

-- DON’T GIVE UP OR BE DISCOURAGED — Having been a caretaker for 25 years, I have learned not to give up.
+DON’T GIVE UP OR BE DISCOURAGED — Having been a caretaker for 25 years, I have learned not to give up.
 Your child will take you by surprise EVERY day.
 Don’t be discouraged when people are giving you negative comments.
-You are the expert of your child, and you know what’s best for them.
+You are the expert on your child, and you know what’s best for them.
 We can never tell how far they can go until we keep trying.

-- DON’T LOSE YOUR SENSE OF HUMOUR — When things don’t turn out the way you want, take it easy.
+DON’T LOSE YOUR SENSE OF HUMOUR — When things don’t turn out the way you want, take it easy.
 I remember when my son’s support workers told me in a meeting that Adrian still put everything, such as playdough, in his mouth after working on it for months or even years.
-As he was also working on using utensils for food, I made a witty comment by saying, “At least give him a spoon.”
+As he was also working on using utensils for food, I made a witty comment by saying, “at least give him a spoon.”
 Oh well, we have to remember when he is not ready, you just need to keep working on it.

-- DON’T CARRY THAT CAREGIVER GUILT — There are always things that you could have done better: taking them for assessment earlier, getting a better consultant, or advocating more.
+DON’T CARRY THAT CAREGIVER GUILT — There are always things that you could have done better: taking them for assessment earlier, getting a better consultant, or advocating more.
 Remember that you have already done your best at that very time.
 Move on.

-- TAKE ONE DAY AT A TIME — When your plate is full, you need to make room before you can put more on.
+TAKE IT ONE DAY AT A TIME — When your plate is full, you need to make room before you can put more on.
 Make sure you save some room for your “wants,” not just “shoulds.”

-- MEDITATE AND REFLECT — This is what I do every evening before I go to bed.
+MEDITATE AND REFLECT — This is what I do every evening before I go to bed.
 It allows me to unwind and unload my burdens before falling asleep.
 Before my bedtime prayer, I count my blessings and focus on what I have achieved that day and leave all the troubles for tomorrow.

 With a 25-year-old that has complex needs, it is not always easy to get everything worked out according to plan; however, nobody stops learning at 25, nor do their parents.
 Our family takes every failure as a learning opportunity and we look forward to seeing a better outcome next time around.